arenekosreal/raspberrypi4-uefi/README.md

 1. Backup your Pi's files or at least backup boot partition.
 Or you may have to reinstall your original system.
 2. UEFI firmware is experimental, that means maybe some features may not work properly.
 You can get more infomation at [there](https://github.com/pftf/RPi4)
 3. Install grub with `--removeable` flag, or you have to choose boot from `/EFI/grub/grubaa64.efi` file in UEFI manually when your Pi is powering on.
 Also you can add a boot entry in UEFI manualy to solve this.
 For systemd-boot, `--no-variables` should be OK.
+4. According to kernel [documentation](https://www.kernel.org/doc/Documentation/arm64/booting.rst), a compressed aarch64 kernel does not have a decompressor, so you have to choose a bootloader which can do the decompression job.
+I am using GRUB and it works well on my Raspberry Pi 4B.
+You can also decompress vmlinux from vmlinuz image if you must use a bootloader which can not decompress kernel image such as systemd-boot, rEFInd and so on.
+Pacman hook may be a good idea to do the decompressing job automatically.

 ## References